Announcing bad news

 Step one:

 The severe and irreversible prognosis is announced by the attending physician.
-For health centres with dedicated personnel, the liaison/resource nurse should ideally be present in order to continue supporting the family and respond, in conjunction with the treatment team, to any questions that follow about the organ donation process.
+For health centres with dedicated personnel, the nurse consultant in organ donation and care partnerships/resource nurse should ideally be present in order to continue supporting the family and respond, in conjunction with the treatment team, to any questions that follow about the organ donation process.

 All discussions of this nature must take place in a setting that is conducive to supporting the families.
 The ideal environment is a quiet, private area.
 Keep an empathetic attitude, be attentive to their concerns and answer their questions with an eye to making it easier for them to make a free and informed decision.
 Back up explanations with visuals and medical imagery.
 All these recognized methods will make it easier to approach grieving families and support them most effectively.